punei123andrei/Unit-Testing/README.txt

 These classes collectively contribute to a WordPress plugin that fetches user data from the JSONPlaceholder API, displays it on a custom page, and allows customization through an options page in the WordPress admin dashboard.

+== Development and Testing Dependencies ==

+1. roave/security-advisories:
+Purpose: This package provides a set of composer security advisories as a development dependency.
+It helps ensure that your project's dependencies do not have known security vulnerabilities.

+2. phpcompatibility/phpcompatibility-wp:
+Purpose: This package is a WordPress coding standard for PHP_CodeSniffer.
+It checks your codebase for PHP compatibility issues with the specified WordPress version.
+It helps ensure that your plugin is compatible with the targeted WordPress version.

+3. phpunit/phpunit:
+Purpose: PHPUnit is a testing framework for PHP.
+It allows you to write and run tests for your code.
+The phpunit script in your scripts section is used to run PHPUnit tests.
+Tests are essential for ensuring the correctness and stability of your plugin.

+4.brain/monkey:
+Purpose: Brain Monkey is a library for mocking WordPress functionality when testing.
+It helps create isolated unit tests for your code without relying on a full WordPress environment.
+Mocking is crucial for testing specific components in isolation.